Call Center Resume Sample & Template

 The leads list given to agents is as good as cash.
 These are considered valuable assets that can be converted to cash if the agent is good.
 Companies do not like agents burning through leads or recycling them too much.

-You do not have to include experiences which are not relevant to Call Center agent work as these will only serve as distractions.
+You do not have to include experiences which are not relevant to Call Centre agent work as these will only serve as distractions.

 - Acting resume sample